King Ranch: History

 One technique King used to manage costs was to make his trail bosses the owners of the herd.
 The bosses would sign a note for the cattle, which they would begin to drive to market in February of each year, for the 100-day drive.
 The bosses were also the employers of the outfit.
 Upon the sale of the herd to the northern buyers, the trail bosses could relieve their indebtedness, and earn a profit greater than their ordinary wages.

 Richard King died in 1885.
 At the death of Henrietta King in 1925, the ranch totaled 1.2 million acres that were divided among her heirs.
 Henrietta King's sole surviving child, Alice Gertrudis Kleberg, and her husband Robert J. Kleberg Jr. inherited over 800,000 acres that were incorporated as the King Ranch in 1934.
 The appraiser's Statement of Gross Estate, Mrs. H. M. King listed a net total of $5.4 million, as the owner of 997,444.56 acres (4,036.5 km^{2}), which did not include the Santa Gertrudis headquarters, nor did it include the Kleberg's Stillman and Lasater tracts, which were not of the estate.
-Her son-in-law, Bob Kleberg, said "A valuation of four to five dollars an acre ($1236/km^{2}) on a million acres (4000 km^{2}) of raw ranchland was about right, but it took a long time for the Government to admit it."
+Her son-in-law, Robert J. Kleberg Jr., said "A valuation of four to five dollars an acre ($1236/km^{2}) on a million acres (4000 km^{2}) of raw ranchland was about right, but it took a long time for the Government to admit it."
 By 1929, the taxes ($859,000) had been paid up, in installments, but the trustees had to borrow money, so by the market crash of 1929, Henrietta King's estate was in debt $3,000,000.

 Robert Justus Kleberg Jr. and Alice Gertrudis King had five children, including a son named Robert J. Kleberg III.
 In 1933, Robert J. Kleberg, III leased the exploration and drilling rights on the ranch to Humble Oil of Houston, Texas, for $127,824, in exchange for the usual royalty of 1/8th of the sale price for all oil and gas produced from the property.
 Humble Oil loaned enough money to pay the debts of the H.M.
 King estate, secured by a first mortgage on the land.
 Humble struck oil and gas by 1939.
 During all of this, the Ranch was a going concern, with a net profit of $227,382, as early as 1926.
 Robert Kleberg III was married to Helen Campbell, and together they had a daughter they named Helen.

-Lauro Cavazos, who served as the first Hispanic United States Cabinet officer, was born on the King Ranch during his father's service as a ranch foreman in January, 1927.
+Lauro Cavazos, who served as the first Hispanic United States Cabinet officer, was born on the King Ranch during his father's service as a ranch foreman in January 1927.